Canon 1100D vs 100D

-The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS 100D (labelled Canon SL1 in some countries) are two digital cameras that were announced, respectively, in February 2011 and March 2013.
+The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS 100D (labelled Canon SL1 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2011 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1100D has a resolution of 12.2 megapixel, whereas the 100D provides 17.9 MP.
+The 1100D has a resolution of 12.2 megapixels, whereas the 100D provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 100D is notably smaller (18 percent) than the Canon 1100D.
 Moreover, the 100D is markedly lighter (18 percent) than the 1100D.
 In this context, it is worth noting that neither the 1100D nor the 100D are weather-sealed.